drwhut/tabletop_club_godot_module/README.md

 ## What does this module do?

-Right now, this module only does one thing: it allows for the importing of specific resources from anywhere in the file system **at runtime**!
-By default, Godot only imports resources when in-editor, and the functionality cannot be called via GDScript.
+Right now, this module only does two things:

+* It allows for the importing of specific resources from anywhere in the file system **at runtime**!

+* It allows for warnings and errors to be caught in GDScript.

 ## How can I use this module?